xgkkdash/Meal-Recommender/README.md

 ## What does it do?
 - Record base info (name/gender/age/location/height/weight/eating_habits/expectation) of users.
-- Get alternative food choices from 3rd-party take-out food providers
-- Analysis nutrition of each food
+- Record food choices and nutrition of each food
+- Analysis energy a given person needs every day
 - Generate weekly plan for users about what to eat for each meal
-- Auto order scheduled food from 3rd-party platform before each meal time

 ## How do we know if we are doing the right or wrong?